 That’s the way to earn higher long-term returns and avoid large losses.
 I don’t want only good returns.
 I want low risk.

-The result is that The Hulbert Financial Digest ranked Retirement Watch as one of the top-performing newsletters in bear markets.
+The result is that in one of its last issues, The Hulbert Financial Digest ranked Retirement Watch as one of the top-performing newsletters in bear markets.
 That’s why for a long time I’ve been ranked highly for long-term risk-adjusted returns among mutual fund newsletters by The Hulbert Financial Digest.
 My recommendations earned more than the S&P 500 while taking one-third less risk, according to Hulbert.

 I not only have a good track record, I have a long one, as you can see from the chart.

 You see, I bring to Retirement Watch readers the best strategies of the institutional investment world.
 I serve as Chairman of the Board of Trustees of the one of the largest local government pension funds.
 Its portfolio has been among the top performers in the country for the past 10 years.

 In the pension fund we work with the best, most innovative firms in the investment world.
 I take the ideas and strategies I learn from them and adapt the strategies to the needs of my readers.